 I was a big fan of Kurt Cobain (1967-1994) and his band, Nirvana.
-I therefore remember where I was when I first heard news of his death – it came on the TV in the gym I was in at the time (in an uninspiring town called Watford just north of London, UK, as you ask).
+I, therefore, remember where I was when I first heard the news of his death – it came on the TV in the gym I was in at the time (in an uninspiring town called Watford just north of London, UK, as you ask).
 I had three things in common with him.

 I was born in the same year as he was (1967) and, also like him, had developed a considerable degree of both emotional and behavioural instability (despite doing, somehow, an MSc at the time).
 Thirdly, we had both experienced significant childhood trauma.
 (Actually, his parents divorced when he was seven years old, whilst mine had divorced when I was eight years old, so that’s very nearly four things in common.
 I was not, however, to the best of my recollection, an international grunge rock superstar.)

 Like many sensitive children, it was obvious from an early age that Kurt Cobain was very creative.
 Also, like an increasingly large number of young people these days ( and it is certainly argued in some quarters that this ‘condition’ is over-diagnosed) he was labelled ‘HYPERACTIVE’ – now usually described as having ADHD (‘ATTENTION DEFICIT HYPERACTIVITY DISORDER’) and prescribed the drug called RITALIN (paradoxically, retain is a derivative of amphetamine which, itself, more usually has a stimulant effect).

 Due to his extreme sensitivity, Kurt Cobain experienced great distress and emotional trauma as a result of his parents’ divorce.
 When this shattering event occurred, he was just seven years old.
 It is recorded that he reported feeling unloved and deeply insecure after the divorce took place.